-To clean soot off your walls, you will need to have a good soot remover sponge along with water and mild detergent or you can use TSP, but only if it is well-diluted.
+Next use some water and mild detergent.
+Or you can use TSP, but only if it is well-diluted.

 However, your efforts with the sponge will remove soot that has been newly placed and will clean the wall sufficiently to start the covering process.

 Once the black smoke from the walls has been thoroughly cleaned, and the wall has dried, you are now ready to apply the alkyd primer to the surface.

 It’s crucial that you choose a primer (like KILZ MAX or Zinsser BIN) that offers some smoke stain-covering abilities, as noted on the can itself.